Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

 • Does it teach them a valuable skill?

-2. The Power of Three (Tiered Pricing)
+2. The Power of Three (The Tiered Pricing Model)

-A classic three-tier structure works wonders:
+A classic tiered pricing model works wonders:

-• Tier 2 (The Target): The option you want most people to choose (e.g., $15/mo for all content + community access).
-This is your sweet spot.
+• Tier 2 (The Target): The option you want most people to choose (e.g., $15/mo).

-• Tier 3 (The Foot-in-the-Door): A basic, lower-priced option (e.g., $7/mo for premium articles only).
-This captures price-sensitive customers.
+• Tier 3 (The Foot-in-the-Door): A basic, lower-priced option (e.g., $7/mo).

 On Postion, you can easily create and manage multiple subscription tiers, giving your audience the power of choice.